Medically reviewed by Angela Sheddan, FNP

 Whether you’re feeling depressed, anxious or just need help grappling with the complicated and stressful nature of life, meeting with a therapist can have serious benefits for your mental health and wellbeing.

 The results of therapy aren’t always immediate, and there’s no one-size-fits-all timeline that can tell you when therapy will start to work for you or even how long it might take to complete.

 However, over the long term, many people experience a reduction in symptoms and gain major mental health benefits from therapy.

-And to learn more about caring for your mental health, check out our free online mental health resources.
+To learn more about caring for your mental health, check out our free online mental health resources.
 You’re most certainly not alone in your mental health journey, and help is available — no matter how long (or short!) it might take.